Carnation Walling - Window Bucking

 The bottom piece of 2x4 needs to have notches corresponding to where the concrete fill holes are.
 Start by finding the center.
 Measure 5" either side of the center and that is the start of the rectangular holes on each side.
 The notches are 10" wide and 1.5" deep.
 In the center, 10" of wood is used for the internal bracing to push on.
 The rectangular holes then repeat on 1'1" centers.

-First glue together the rectangle, making it approximately square using an L shaped square or T square.
+First put together the rectangle (adding PL-Premium glue to all joints), making it approximately square using an L shaped square or T square.

 The squaring bucking is the same for both the 12" and 8" cavity